ryann0097/Single-Line-of-Code-SLoC-Project/README.md

 The main data input for the program is either a single _file name_ of a C/C++ program or a _directory_ containing C/C++ source files.
 Feel free to add support to other languages if you so desire.

+Other input information are the options to select which type of sorting order you will use to present the data table, or if the user wants to investigate the directory recursively.

 ## Interface

 If you run `sloc` with no arguments, or with the flag `--help` or `-h` the program should display the _usage_ message to help the client to understand how to use the program.